nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 ## Prepping

-Arguably the most time-consuming step in _any_ project.
+Arguably the most time-consuming and least fun step in _any_ project.

 I hate prepping.